 When you buy into a franchise, it becomes your franchisor’s business to make sure that you succeed because your failure will look just as bad for them.
 This is why there is “franchisee support”; a system designed to make sure you get all the training and resources you need to succeed with the business.
 The franchisee support can come in different ways.
 It could be comprehensive courses designed to give you a better grasp of the business system and processes.
 Alternatively, you could get sales, marketing, and tech support to assist with building and serving your own customer/client base, all of this is just to ensure that you are well equipped to maintain the business’s top ratings.

 There are major fees that you have to keep paying to maintain your franchise even after paying the initial (usually high) fee of buying into the franchise.
 The other fees are usually fixed and billed at a monthly or yearly frequency and if you want to keep using the brand name you will have to keep paying these fees.

 Because the franchise already runs on existing systems and processes you have very little say as to what should change or remain the same.
 Some people find this lack of autonomy restrictive and frustrating.
-But the truth is that if you want to keep the franchise license you will need to adhere to the rules and regulations the franchise operates with.
+However, the truth is that if you want to keep the franchise license you will need to adhere to the rules and regulations the franchise operates under.

 Starting your own business

 With a startup, you get to express your business idea the exact way you imagined it.
 You get to flex your creativity and be as innovative as you want, which is truly every creative person’s dream.
 So if you like to have your ideas expressed in a certain way, a startup is your best bet.